Building managers guide

 Please note VCU’s Notice of Nondiscrimination, Equal Opportunity and Affirmative Action found on VCU’s Policy Program web page.

-The Physical Plant campus coordinators—the Monroe Park Campus and the MCV Campus each have a campus coordinator—work with building managers to communicate campus updates and maintain a list of current building managers and other emergency contacts.
+The Monroe Park and MCV campus coordinators work with building managers to communicate campus updates and maintain a list of current building managers and other emergency contacts.
 The appropriate campus coordinator should be informed if there is a new building manager or if a current building manager needs to update their contact information.

 Visit the Campus Coordinators web page for more information and contact information.